Thursday, 31 March 2011

 A field student's notebook 1992/1993

-The poet, Horovitz, with his ‘Anglosaxophone’, appeared to transcend the frailties of his age as he sprang about, animated by the ecstasies of poetic language and primal communication; only to return to an apparently nervous (if not highly strung) awkwardness, while standing, his hands restlessly fiddling with his hair.
-In contrast to the sonority of his performance poetry, his voice flattened, talking sometimes gloomily, as he reflected on the darker side of his experiences, be it historical, contemporary, familial, political and personal.
+Horovitz, with his ‘Anglosaxophone’, appeared to transcend the frailties of his age.
+He sprang about, animated by the ecstasies of poetic and primal communication.
+His returns to nervousness and awkwardness, restlessly fiddling with his hair, voice flattening, speaking gloomily, contrasted with the energy and sonority of his performance.
+He reflected on the darker side of his experiences, be they political and personal.

 He recalled his unsettled childhood as a German Jewish refugee in Britain during World War II.
-This experience marked the beginnings of his resistance to doctrines of faith and ideology made bellicose and internecine.
-The young Horovitz grew up defiantly counter-cultural, inventing resorts of skies painted green and trees painted blue, to express his Utopian and poetic interconnectedness.
-This was sometimes, he recounted, much to his mother’s consternation.
+This experience marked the beginnings of his resistance to bellicose and internecine doctrines of faith and ideology.
+The young Horovitz grew up defiantly unconventional, resorting to skies painted green, and trees painted blue, to express his poetic Utopian resistance.
+This was, he recounted, much to his mother’s consternation.

-In the communal discussion following Horovitz’s talk and performance poetry, a member of the audience told how they had discovered that those World War II ‘enemy aliens’ had created a university at the Douglas (Internment) Camp.
-This is an account of counter-culture at work, adapting to circumstances and resisting dehumanising forces - defiantly and hopefully.
-Schwitters may have been a student and/or teacher at the university and Michael Horovitz’s spirited performance of one of Schwitters' sound poems represents a playful testament to the full, wide-but-not-free-ranging, liberating power of art, and the capacity to learn by making art, and anti-art, in the most difficult of circumstances, even if that learning is (only?) a sneeze "a-tissued" and "fu-roareed" out of and into thin air.
+We heard how those World War II ‘enemy aliens’ created a university at the Douglas (Internment) Camp.
+This was an account of counterculture responding to dehumanising forces defiantly and hopefully.
+Schwitters may have been a student and teacher at the university.
+Michael Horovitz’s spirited performance of one of Schwitters' sound poems represented a playful testament to the aspiring and liberating powers of art.
+The capacity to learn by making art, and anti-art, in the most difficult of circumstances, shows playful resilience even if that learning comes from something as ephemeral as a sneeze.

 Saturday, 12 March 2011